Originally published December 22, 2020

 - $28.39 upon administration of the second dose

-- Billing specifics for the different provider communities and program areas, including medical, outpatient, pharmacy, FQHC/RHC/IHS and FPACT, will be released in future News articles.
+- Vaccine-specific billing instructions for the different provider communities and program areas, including medical, outpatient, pharmacy, FQHC, RHC and IHS-MOA clinics and Family PACT, will be released as they are made available, either as updates to the vaccine-specific web pages or as one-off articles on the COVID-19 Medi-Cal Response page.
 Providers will be expected to bill for the COVID-19 vaccine administration using the claim forms and electronic media used today, unless otherwise noted.

-- System and operational changes are required to enable successful claims adjudication.
+- System and operational changes were required to enable successful claims adjudication.

-- Claims that are submitted prior to forthcoming implementation of these changes will likely be denied by default because the system is not prepared to intake these claims at this time.
+- Claims submitted prior to implementation of these changes were likely be denied by default because the system was not prepared to intake these claims at the time.

 - DHCS is finalizing policy guidance on COVID-19 vaccine administration which will be included in future News article(s) and Managed Care All Plan letter(s).